 Clinical guidelines.
 Our team of clinical reviewers and editors is continuously updated on clinical practice guidelines to guarantee that our content offers you and your patients the most current information.
 Throughout the year, our content managers also attend tradeshows and industry events across the country to stay current on evidence-based practice, while our clinical advisors are constantly funneling practice standards to our teams of writers and editors.

 Quality Initiatives.
-Our educational content solutions support core quality initatives like CMS hospital readmission reduction, disease specific initiatives and programs focused on shared-decision making and patient experience improvement.
-Additionally, content programming aligns with national organization initiatives like American Heart Association’s Get With the Guidelines®
+Our educational content solutions support core quality initiatives like CMS hospital readmission reduction, disease-specific initiatives, and programs focused on shared-decision making and patient experience improvement.
+Additionally, content programming aligns with national organization initiatives like the American Heart Association’s Get With the Guidelines®

 Everything we produce—every video and every piece of print education, whether it’s new or an update—undergoes a rigorous, multi-part clinical review process by experts in our Medical Advisory Board.
 Our Medical Advisory Board includes specialists in cardiology, diabetes, prenatal and maternity, NICU, orthopedics, pulmonology, mental health, and many others.

-These specialists are often educators themselves, working on the front lines of patient education so they are able to give us insight into the daily challenges clinicians face as they work with patients.
+These specialists are often educators themselves, working on the front lines of patient education so they can give us insight into the daily challenges clinicians face as they work with patients.

 There’s no question that informed patients have better outcomes, so it’s critical that we find better ways to reach patients wherever they are along the care continuum with the right message.
 This includes making sure we provide a complete suite of metadata with every piece of content.
 Metadata describes the supporting pieces of information that are wrapped around all of our content, making it easier for your system to sort and use our content, no matter what type of delivery platform you have.
 Metadata includes elements like: